Choosing a child's last name

 Parents, married or registered partners

-• Do you want your child to have the mother's last name?
+- Do you want your child to have a double last name or the mother's last name?

 Parents, not married and not registered partners

-• Do you want your child to have the father's or duo mother's last name?
+- Do you want your child to have the surname of the father, the duo-mother or a double name?

 Family of two women (married or registered partners)

-• Your child will automatically receive the surname of the paired mother.
+- Your child will automatically receive the last name of the paired mother.

-• Do you want your child to have the biological mother's last name?
+- Do you want your child to have a double surname or the surname of the biological mother?
 Then you must register this together with the municipality.

-• Do you want your child to have the surname of the paternal mother?
+- Do you want your child to have a double surname or the surname of the duo mother?
 Then you must register this together with the municipality.

 Family of two men (married or registered partners)